tarun8317/tarun8317/README.md

 - 👋 Hi, I’m @tarun8317
 - 👀 I’m interested in learning new programming languages
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an new experience
-- 📫 How to reach me
+- 📫 How to reach me tarunvinod12a@gmail.com

 <!---
 tarun8317/tarun8317 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.